 A particularly horrific criminal example of this trope from John Straffen, a British murderer.
 The first thing he said to the police when arrested for the third murder he committed was "I did not kill the little girl on the bicycle."

 On some real life cop show a cop just walks up to some guy and he starts yelling: "Hey man, I didn't steal these shoes!"

 Many children do this at first when they are lying.

-After he was famously headbutted by Zinedine Zidane at the 2006 World Cup final, Marco Materazzi was confronted with Zidane's claim that he (Materazzi) had insulted Zidane's mother and sister.
+After he was famously headbutted by Zinedine Zidane at the 2006 World Cup final, Marco Materazzi was confronted with Zidane's claim of having insulted his mother and sister.
 Materazzi responded by denying that he said anything about Zidane's mother.
 Thanks for the clarification, Marco...

 US homebrewer folklore holds that during Prohibition, when the popularity of canned malt extract and fruit concentrates shot through the roof for some reason, such products regularly carried "warning" labels describing what not to do with the sweet syrups and a packet of yeast in order to prevent the production of a batch of beer or wine (curiously, while recipes abounded, mailed out under the table by maltsters and vineyards like hardcore porn, the actual labels don't seem to show up much on GIS).

 Currently seen with legal highs in the UK, which can't be sold as recreational drugs.
 As such, they're sold as plant food, bath salts, cleaning solutions, and so forth, with "warnings" such as "ingestion may cause euphoria".